Picture of the exhibition The camera and us

 Experience one of Denmark's greatest contemporary art photographers in an interview with Henning Wettendorff about his work.
 Over the past decades, Howalt has worked with abstract works that revolve around existential questions and at the same time testify to Howalt's interest in materiality, time, science, technology and history.
 For the conversation in The Black Diamond, Howalt will talk about observing and understanding communities - and about portraying them.

-The conversation will be based on the work that can be experienced in The Royal Danish Library's exhibition The Camera and Us from the series Boxer: A young boy in white boxers looks sullenly at the viewer.
+The conversation will be based on the work that can be experienced in the Royal Danish Library's exhibition The Camera and Us from the series Boxer: A young boy in white boxers looks sullenly at the viewer.
 The Boxer series is a series of uniform portraits before and just after a boxing match.
 The ambiguous work depicts a strange leisure interest with fighting spirit and bloodlust, a community revolving around a shared passion.

 Boxer, before and after fight